josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-This will be very US-focused, and developer-focused, so not everything will apply to you if you're in another country, or in another role in tech.
+This will be very US-focused, and developer-focused (especially frontend), so not everything will apply to you if you're in another country, or in another role.
 I think a lot of it still will, however.

 I won't go deep into specifics on certain things (for example: how to write cover letters, or understanding algorithms), just because there are plenty of resources already available on those topics.
 I'll give my general advice, though.